apisec-inc/ethicalcheck-action/README.md

 ### Vulnerabilities Reporting
 The Apisec playbooks are designed to find the trickiest vulnerabilities - business logic flaws, OWASP API top 10, and not just standard security issues.

-APIsec sends PenTest Report with OWASP Coverage, Category wise Test Cases and Vulnerabilities count to the email provided.
+APIsec sends Pentest Report with OWASP Coverage, Category wise Test Cases and Vulnerabilities count to the email provided.

 ___